What are the risk factors for lymphoma of the skin?

 Weakened immune system

 Skin lymphomas may be more common in people with acquired immunodeficiency syndrome (AIDS), who have a weakened immune system.
 They may also be more common in people who have had an organ transplant such as a heart, kidney or liver transplant.
-These people must take drugs that suppress their immune system, which may raise the risk of skin lymphoma or lymphomas in other areas of the body.
+These people must take drugs that suppress their immune system, which may raise the risk of skin lymphoma (or lymphomas in other parts of the body).

 Infection with the human immunodeficiency virus (HIV), the virus that causes AIDS, may increase a person’s risk of skin lymphoma.

 Infection with the HTLV-1 virus has been linked with the rare adult T-cell leukemia/lymphoma, although most people infected with this virus do not develop lymphoma.
 This infection is most often seen in parts of Japan and the Caribbean.

 Infection with Epstein-Barr virus (EBV) has been linked with some types of lymphoma, including extranodal NK/T-cell lymphoma, nasal type.
 But EBV infection is common, and most people infected with EBV do not go on to develop lymphoma.

 In parts of Europe (but not in the United States), infection with Borrelia, the bacteria that causes Lyme disease, has also been linked with skin lymphomas.
 This link has only been reported in a small number of cases—most people with skin lymphoma have not had Lyme disease, and most people with Lyme disease do not develop lymphoma of the skin.

 Some studies have suggested that infections with other viruses might also be linked with skin lymphomas, but more research is needed on this.